 Every institution wishing to apply for, receive and administer CFI funding must request confirmation of eligibility from the CFI.
 Proposals for funding will be accepted from an institution only once its eligibility has been confirmed.
+A current list of eligible institutions is available on our website, Innovation.ca.
 An institution wishing to be recognized as eligible must provide the information requested below and submit a document which demonstrates that the eligibility conditions are satisfied.